-To perform AD synchronization right-click the Storage root and choose the corresponding option:
+To perform the AD synchronization, right-click the Storage root or a group and choose the corresponding option:

 During the synchronization, assets will receive Location and Description retrieved from AD (if they are filled), and also the OS Version (for assets that have logged into the domain at least once).

 Users are also synchronized with AD during every Storage synchronization, and can be synced separately by going to the Edit – Users tab and clicking Synchronize with AD.
 This function retrieves AD users with their names, positions, contact info, etc. and places them into your Storage for convenient search and report building.

 Placeholders are created for each device that has been discovered in the domain but has not yet been scanned.
 These placeholders are empty nodes that can be rescanned to retrieve inventory information.
 They will be displayed as in the Network tree, and the following hint will be displayed in the Viewer & reports – General information tab for such assets:

 Placeholders contain some basic information from AD: Description, Location, OS name, its version and installed Service Pack.